 “Both common symptoms of dealing with me, I’m afraid,” he said with an exaggerated sigh.

-“They could be solved,” Siri said.
-“Perhaps if you put a bag over your head and refrained from speaking in others’ presence?
+“That could be solved,” Siri said.
+“Perhaps it would help if you put a bag over your head and refrained from speaking when others are around.
 I think I should find you quite amiable in those circumstances.”

 Lightsong laughed.
 Not a bellowing laugh, like her father or some of the men back in Idris, but a more refined laugh.
 Still, it seemed genuine.